fabric8-analytics/f8a-3scale-connect-api/tools/3scale-cli/README.md

   -v, --verbose
   --help         Show this message and exit.
 ```
-3scale cli requires a yaml file that contains all the configuration details needed to run.
+3scale-cli requires a yaml file that contains all the configuration details needed to run.

 `example.config.yaml`
 ```yaml